sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 Due to the libraries being used, some of the multimedia aspects of the article will not be shown.
 For instance, there will be no images or other forms of media aside from text.
 There will be links to external wabpages.

+As of right now, basic text, unordered lists, ordered lists, blockquotes, preformatted text (like code), and links (if they're in their own paragraph) will be properly processed.
+Given the libraries that we're using (pdfmake, specifically), formatted text and links within paragraphs could not be done easily.
+Hopefully it should be up soon.

 -- Table of Contents --

 For all of the books in the database, there will be a table of contents for all the published books.
 This will be done automatically.